AdKats/AdKats/README.md

 </p>
 <h3>Report/CallAdmin System w/Email Support</h3>
 <p>
-    When a player puts in a proper @report or @admin all in-game admins are notified.
+    When a player puts in a proper !report or !admin all in-game admins are notified.
     Reports are logged in the database with full player names for reporter/target and the full reason for reporting.
-    Uses of @report and @admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
+    Uses of !report and !admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
     It will not send the report to admins unless reports are complete, cleaning up what admins end up seeing for reports.